fanyer/presto/README.md

 ```
 Please, support this torrent by seeding it, even if you already obtained source in different place

+https://notabug.org/141243/presto - mirror of old version of this repo - found on ycombinator

 ## discussions

 * https://geektimes.ru/post/284588/ (ru) (many useful tips)